 Although Cinque Terre is most famous for its hiking trails, the most economical and simplest way to move around is by train.

-Moving around Cinque Terre by train is especially helpful if you’re short on time, as several hiking paths take between 2 to 3 hours to move from town to town and driving between villages just isn’t an option (cars are banned!).
+Moving around Cinque Terre by train is especially helpful if you’re short on time, as several hiking paths take 2 to 3 hours to move from town to town, and driving between villages isn’t an option (cars are banned!).

 You can leave your car in La Spezia and take the regional train Cinque Terre Express to one of the towns in Cinque Terre.

 You can buy tickets at any train station.
 From 14th March to 1st November 2020, the one-way ticket for the Cinque Terre Express costs 4 euros for adults and 2 euros for children aged between 4 and 12.
 The ticket needs to be validated before departure and is valid for 75 minutes and for only one route (intermediate stops are not allowed, and the ticket can only be used once).

 An alternative to buying one-way tickets is to get one of the Cinque Terre Cards.